DavidTJGriffin/sql-employee-tracker/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
 First, fork the repository to your local machine.
-Then install mysql and node.js.
-Open the application and open a new terminal in the root of the directory and type 'npm index' and press enter.
+Install dependencies with `npm install`.
+If you want to run the app without Docker you must also install MySQL and create a `.env` file containing `DB_USER`, `DB_PASSWORD`, and `DB_NAME`.

-## Usage
+## Docker
+1. Install [Docker](https://docs.docker.com/get-docker/) on your machine.
+2. In the project root run `docker-compose up --build`.
+   This builds the Node.js image, starts MySQL 8, seeds the database using the SQL files in the `db/` folder and launches the CLI.
+3. When finished press `Ctrl+C` to stop the containers.
+To remove them run `docker-compose down`.
 Use arrows keys to scroll through the various categories of "View All Employees", "Add Employee", "Update Employee Role", "View All Roles", "Add Role", "View All Departments", "Add Department", or "Quit".
 Then, press enter to perform the given action.